Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 21 active stops operating within Busby, served by buses.
-These stops are covered by 22 routes, offering 1,176 weekly passenger trips in total.
+Public transport analysis shows 21 active bus stops operating within Busby.
+These stops are served by 22 different routes, providing a total of 1,176 weekly passenger trips.
 Transport accessibility is rated excellent, with residents typically located 154 meters from the nearest stop.
-In this primarily residential area, most commutes are outward-bound.
+Most residents commute outward due to its residential nature.
 Car remains the dominant mode at 86%, followed by bus at 7% and train at 5%.
 Vehicle ownership averages 1.2 per dwelling.

 According to the 2021 Census, 19.1% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 168 trips per day across all routes, equating to approximately 56 weekly trips per individual stop.